 Every shift, manufacturing teams face the reality that one misstep can change a life.
-The numbers tell the story: in 2023, U.S. manufacturing reported a staggering 421,400 nonfatal injuries and illnesses—the highest rate of any industry at 3.3 cases per 100 full-time workers (Source: U.S. Bureau of Labor Statistics).
-That’s not just paperwork or lost time; it’s injuries that send people home hurt, sometimes for good.
+The numbers tell the story: in 2023, U.S. manufacturing reported 421,400 nonfatal injuries and illnesses—the highest rate of any industry at 3.3 cases per 100 full-time workers (Source: U.S. Bureau of Labor Statistics).
+These incidents are more than lost time; they are injuries that send people home hurt.

 The most common culprits?
-Serious, often preventable incidents: musculoskeletal disorders, machine-related amputations, slips and falls, vehicle collisions, and hazardous substance exposures.
-These aren’t just statistics—they’re the everyday risks that safety managers and frontline workers battle to control.
+Serious, often avoidable incidents: musculoskeletal disorders, machine-related amputations, vehicle collisions, and hazardous substance exposures.
+These are the everyday risks that safety professionals and frontline workers manage.

-Fortunately, new tools are changing the game.
+Fortunately, new tools are improving safety management.
 Tried-and-true safety programs—training, machine guarding, PPE—remain essential.
-But modern video intelligence, powered by AI, now gives manufacturers an extra edge.
-It’s like having a vigilant safety coach on every line, spotting hazards before they become headlines.
+But video AI now gives manufacturers an extra edge.
+It’s like having a vigilant safety coach on every line, spotting hazards so teams can respond quickly.

-In this guide, we break down the top 5 preventable injuries in manufacturing, spotlight what causes them, and—most importantly—show how smart video technology helps teams stop them in their tracks.
+In this guide, we break down the top 4 common injuries in manufacturing, spotlight what causes them, and—most importantly—show how video AI assists teams in addressing them.

-The top 5 preventable injuries in manufacturing (and how to stop them)
+The top 4 common injuries in manufacturing (and how to stop them)

 1. Machine-Related Amputations